Why Should I Create An Outline for my Book?

-I’m going to share a Step-by-Step process to outline from beginning to end and make it easy for you.
+I’m going to share a Step-by-Step outline process from beginning to end and make it easy for you.

 You’ve landed on this post because you need help writing a book and also a way to take actionable steps on the ideas taking form in your head.

-You are at a crossroads considering things like how long does it take to write a book.
-You also want to know if you should create an outline or just start writing.
+You are at a crossroads and wondering how long does it take to write a book.
+Should you create an outline or just start writing?

-I’m a book writer and teach an outlining method for the New Writing and Publishing Universe.
-This simply means modern times in which people read shorter nonfiction books of about 60 thousand words and eBooks on electronic devices with about 25 thousand words.
+I’m a book writer and teach an outlining method for the New Writing and Digital Publishing Universe.
+This simply means today’s times in which people read shorter nonfiction books of about 60 thousand words and eBooks on electronic devices with about 25 thousand words.

 I’ve helped hundreds of people in some way or other with their nonfiction book: outlining, researching, co-writing, rewriting, ghostwriting, developmental (structural) editing, and much more.

-I hear from people every single day asking questions usually something like this:
+I hear from people every single day asking questions, something like this: